Audit Committee Charter

 - The Audit Committee shall review any complaints regarding accounting, internal accounting controls or auditing matters received pursuant to such procedures.

 - The Audit Committee shall be advised on the Company’s compliance with laws and regulations, including major legal and regulatory initiatives.
-The Audit Committee shall also review any major litigation or investigations against the Company that may have a material impact on the Company’s financial statements.
+The Audit Committee shall also review any significant legal, compliance or regulatory matters that may have a material impact on the Company’s financial statements or compliance policies, including material notices to or inquiries received from governmental agencies.
 The Audit Committee shall meet and discuss these matters with management and others as appropriate, including the general counsel of the Company.

 Reporting to the Board

-- The Audit Committee shall periodically review and assess the adequacy of this charter and recommend any proposed changes to the Board.
+- The Audit Committee shall annually review and assess the adequacy of this charter and recommend any proposed changes to the Board.

-The Audit Committee is authorized (without seeking Board approval) to retain special legal, accounting or other advisors and may request any officer or employee of the Company or the Company’s outside counsel or independent auditor to meet with any members of, or advisors to, the Audit Committee.
+The Audit Committee shall have the resources and authority (without seeking Board approval) appropriate to select, retain, terminate and approve the fees and other retention terms of special or independent legal, accounting or other experts or advisors, as it deems necessary or appropriate, and may request any officer or employee of the Company or the Company’s outside counsel or independent auditor to meet with any members of, or advisors to, the Audit Committee.